RAF 15 Operation Frothblower ~ Plzen 16-17 April 1943 (revised edition)

 Their target is the Škoda Works in the city of Pilsen (we know it today as Plzeń).
 A diversionary attack on Mannheim will draw night fighter defences away from the Main Force.

 Then, as now, Plzeń is famed for its Pilsen Lager.
 In the Cold War, it was famous for its Škoda cars that we all used to have a joke about.
-This was before the old Soviet box-on-wheels morphed to the state-of-the-art Škoda motor cars we know of today.
+This was before the old Soviet box-on-wheels morphed to the state-of-the-art Škoda motor cars we know and cherish today.

 Lesson to be learned?